Firmware

 emonTx6

-To update the emonTx6’s firmware, the following steps are taken:
+To update the emonTx6’s firmware from a desktop, the following steps are taken:

 Connect a USB cable to the emonTx6’s USB-C socket.